-In 1978 Robert Clardy released his first computer game, Dungeon Campaign for the Apple II.
-Clardy’s Dungeon Campaign, together with Don Worth’s Beneath Apple Manor are both widely regarded as the very first personal computer roleplaying games.
-While greatly inspired by pen and paper Dungeons & Dragons, there were no proven concepts or templates to work from, it was very much a trial and error effort to figure out what features and elements would work and not least what was achievable with the limited technology at the time.
+In 1978 Robert Clardy released his first computer game, Dungeon Campaign for the Apple II computer.
+Dungeon Campaign, alongside Don Worth’s Beneath Apple Manor, is now regarded as the earliest example of Roguelike roleplaying games for the personal computer.
+While greatly inspired by the hugely successful pen-and-paper Dungeons & Dragons, there were no proven concepts or templates for how roleplaying games best operated in the digital realm of computers.
+It was very much a trial-and-error effort to figure out what features and elements would work and just as importantly what was achievable with the limited technology at the time.
 Today these pioneering games might seem extremely primitive and somewhat quirky, especially from what we now perceive as the standard template in computerized versions of roleplaying games – but at the time these were truly innovative.

-In the mid-’70s, computers, how they were used and who had access to them started to significantly change.
-The computer landscape was starting to move from a time of mainframes, computers taking up entire rooms or even floors, to hobbyist kit, that with the right mind and skill set could be turned into a more or less useful, or useless device, to a time where non-technical users got the ability to go out and buy an off the shelf working computer, a personal computer that was powerful enough to run somewhat sophisticated software.
+In the mid-’70s, computers, how they were used, and who had access to them started to significantly change.
+The computer landscape was starting to move from a time of mainframes, computers taking up entire rooms or even floors, to hobbyist kit, that with the right mind and skill set could be turned into a more or less useful device, to a time where non-technical users suddenly had the means to go out and buy an off the shelf working computer, a personal computer that was powerful enough to run somewhat sophisticated software.

 The advent of computer roleplaying games, especially on mainframes and later to a smaller extent on the personal computer has to be found in the remarkable human nature to innovate – making something do something it was never intended for.